marcj/npm-local-development/README.md

 package.json
 ```
   "scripts": {
-    "watch": "node_modules/.bin/ts-node --ignore 'node_modules/(?!@myName)' src/main.ts"
+    "run": "node_modules/.bin/ts-node --ignore 'node_modules/(?!@myName)' src/main.ts"
   }
 ```

 I recommend to prefix your package names with your vendor name, so you have `@myName/core`, `@myName/app`, `@myName/server` etc.

-If you use CLI tools like oclif which initialse ts-node on their own, use the environment variable:
+If you use CLI tools like oclif which initialses ts-node on their own, use the environment variable:

 bin/run